sz3/turbopump/README.md

 ===============================================================================
 The built "turbopump" executable has a few toggles for modes of operation:

 * UDP or UDT for transit.
 The default is _UDT_.
   - UDP mode does no flow control, cannot guarantee packet ordering, etc.
       In short, it is vanilla UDP.
 You can use it to saturate your local network.
 Or for testing purposes.
 If your key name + contents that will always be smaller than a single UDP frame (1472 bytes), and you can keep a burst of packets from melting down your switches / routers, this may be semi-viable.
   - UDT is slightly slower, but does flow control, packet ordering, etc.
       UDT is the default.
 It is is a user-space (D)ata (T)ransfer protocol written atop UDP.
 In turbopump, it enables the transfer of large contents in a way that is reliable and non-destructive to the network.

 * Partition vs Clone
- - "Partition" mode
+  - _"Partition" mode._
     The default mode of operation is to partition nodes via consistent hashing.
     That is, each write in the system sets a value `mirrors` for a key, and only `mirrors` machines will receive a copy of the data.
- - "Clone" mode
+  - _"Clone" mode._
     There is a special value of `mirrors` that tells the system to distribute a key to all machines: 0.
 "Clone" mode is a special flag that says to treat *all* values of `mirrors` like this.
 Each member of the turbopump cluster will mirror all key / value pairs in this mode.

 * File vs RAM vs ...
- - File
+  - _File._
     The current default is to store values as files on the filesystem.
     However, turbopump does not currently deal well with high latency disk drives -- its thread scheduling is naive -- so this is best considered a beta feature.
 Right now, prefered operation is to use RAM, by way of ramfs. e.g. on debian-based Linux distros, you might set your data directory to `/run/shm/turbopump`.
- - RAM
+  - _RAM._
     A work in progress.
   - ...
     The storage interface in turbopump is meant to be generic.
 That is, whether *sophia* or *sqlite*, or another local database solution, the desire is that turbopump should only need a thin wrapper to use a local database for its local storage.
     There are two notable requirements for these wrapper implementations:
       1. We expect to store multiple versions of the same file at any given time
       2. We expect to store some metadata for each file.

 * Membership
    Cluster membership is currently initialized through a clunky flat file.
 Each line in the file corresponds to a member.
 Membership is symmetric -- for a machine to join the cluster, it needs to add a member of the cluster to its